-“Should I do a liver cleanse?”
+“Should I do a full body detox?”
 We get this question quite frequently this time of year.
 As we enter into the season of spring cleaning, it’s quite natural to turn to our bodies to see what we can do to better support our health.
 But before you turn to a juice cleanse or additional supplements, let’s take a deeper look into why a “spring clean” may be necessary and how to support your body’s own detoxification and elimination systems (hint: it’s not just about the liver!).

 Detoxification & Elimination

 The liver is our primary filtration system and is responsible for converting toxins into waste products and metabolizing nutrients and medications.
 The detoxification pathways in the liver require a wide range of vitamins, minerals, phytonutrients, and proteins to function optimally.
 This is one of the reasons we do not endorse juice cleanses or the “master cleanse” for detoxification.
 We NEED protein and a diverse array of micro- and phytonutrients for the liver to do its job.

 Plus, detoxification is worthless without proper elimination.
 While the liver promotes detoxification, the kidneys, skin, digestive system, and lungs are all essential for excreting the waste products the liver generates.
 To truly gain the benefit of a liver cleanse, we need to support all of these organ systems, together.

 How to Know If a Full Body Cleanse is Right For You

 From heavy metals to phthalates to herbicides and pesticides, our bodies are exposed to an overwhelming amount of potentially unsafe chemicals on a daily basis.
 While the liver and organs of elimination do a pretty stellar job of dealing with these, they may need occasional support when the toxin exposure exceeds capabilities, or when one of these systems is not functioning optimally.

 If you experience any of the following symptoms on a regular basis, your detoxification and elimination systems may need a little extra boost.